-If you need a website for your business, you have many different options to consider.
-Two of the most popular types of hosting technology used for small businesses today are shared hosting and cloud hosting.
+If you need a website for your business, you have many options to consider.
+Two of the most popular types of hosting technology used for small businesses today are shared and cloud hosting.

-Advantages of Shared Hosting
+Advantages of shared hosting

-There are many reasons why shared hosting is among the most popular options out there.
 Check out some of the key reasons why so many websites run using this type of technology:

-- Easy configuration: A web hosting company can set up a new digital environment on the server in seconds, making it very fast and easy to set up and configure the hosting for your website.
+- Easy configuration: A web hosting company can set up a new digital environment on the server in seconds, making it fast and easy to set up and configure the hosting for your website.

-Disadvantages of Shared Hosting
+Disadvantages of shared hosting

 - Impact of other websites: If you’re on a shared server and another website gets flooded with traffic, that site could use up all the system resources.
 This often results in your website experiencing slowness due to the high traffic on the server itself.